dmichaels/public/books/favorites.md

   1. On Liberty (John Stuart Mill)
   1. The True Believer (Eric Hoffer)
   1. Gödel, Escher, Bach: An Eternal Golden Braid (Douglas Hofstadter)
+  1. I A a Strange Loop (Douglas Hofstadter)
   1. Sapiens (Yuval Noah Harari)
   1. Civilization: The West and the Rest (Niall Ferguson)
   1. The World of Yesterday (Stefan Zweig)